Feren OS is a nice alternative to Linux Mint and an easy stepping stone to transition to Linux from Microsoft Windows or macOS.

 Feren OS runs the Vivaldi browser by default.
 The Web Browser Manager tool makes it easy to click and install other Web browsers.
 This tool originally appeared in Zorin OS.

-The browser options available in this tool are Firefox, Google Chrome, Chromium, Opera and Brave.
+The browser options available in this tool are Firefox, Google Chrome, Chromium, Opera, and Brave.
 You also can select a more generic Web browser called “Web.”
 Either way, this tool makes it a one-click process to add/remove Web browsers.

 I have not seen this Web browser in other Linux distros.
-It is an open source simple, clean screen style powered WebKitGTK+.
+It is an open-source simple, clean screen style powered WebKitGTK+.

 Game players will be disappointed.
 No default games are included.
 In fact, the menu does not have a game category.
 That doesn’t mean you can’t run games on this distro.
-You just have to download games you want from the software center.
+You just have to download the games you want from the software center.